2021 Adoption Tax Credit

 According to the IRS, “qualified adoption expenses” can include items like:

 - Reasonable and necessary adoption fees

 - Other expenses that are directly related to and for the principal purpose of the legal adoption of an eligible child

 The Adoption Tax Credit limit is based on modified adjusted gross income (MAGI) and is recalculated each year based on current cost of living.
 Income affects how much of the credit parents can claim.
-For the 2020 Adoption Tax Credit, families with a MAGI below $211,160 can claim full credit.
-Those with incomes from $211,160 to $251,160 can claim partial credit, and those with incomes above $251,160 cannot claim the credit.
-The tax credit starts to phase out for families with modified adjusted gross income in excess of $214,520, and is completely phased out for families with modified adjusted gross income of $254,520 or more.
+For the 2021 Adoption Tax Credit, families with a MAGI below $216,660 can claim full credit.
+The credit begins to phase out for taxpayers with modified adjusted gross income (MAGI) in excess of $216,660, and it’s completely phased out at $256,660 or more.

 Adoption and taxes can be complicated, and you will likely have questions about the tax benefits available in your specific situation.
 While we hope you find the information in this post helpful, keep in mind that Adoption Choices does not offer tax advice.
 Talk to a tax professional for more specific information about how the Adoption Tax Credit can benefit your family.